biomedicalinformaticsgroup/cadmus/README.md

 ## Get started

-The format we are using for the search terms are the same as the one for [PubMed](https://pubmed.ncbi.nlm.nih.gov/).
+The format we are using for the search terms is the same as the one for [PubMed](https://pubmed.ncbi.nlm.nih.gov/).
 You can first try your search terms on PubMed and use it as input for bioscraping.

 In order to create your corpora you are going to use the function called 'bioscraping'.
 The function is taking the following required parameters: